Hamiltonian thermodynamics on symplectic manifolds: Introduction

-The purpose of this paper is to describe a geometric setting for equilibrium thermodynamics and thermodynamic transformations between equilibrium states by using the framework of symplectic geometry rather than the commonly-employed framework of contact geometry (see \cite{new10} for a closely-related development; also see \cite{new5}).
-The equilibrium states of a thermodynamic system may be understood as being the points on a suitable Lagrangian submanifold of a symplectic manifold, with descriptions associated with different statistical ensembles being related by Legendre transforms.
+The purpose of this paper is to describe a geometric setting for thermodynamics and thermodynamic transformations between equilibrium states by using the framework of symplectic geometry rather than the commonly-employed framework of contact geometry (see \cite{new10} for a closely-related development; also see \cite{new5}).
+As we will discuss in detail, the equilibrium states of a thermodynamic system may be understood as being the points on a suitable `Lagrangian' submanifold of a symplectic manifold with descriptions associated with different statistical ensembles being related by Legendre transforms.

 As we shall demonstrate, the symplectic approach is not only capable of describing the geometry of equilibrium states, it also allows us to describe thermodynamic transformations using the familiar machinery of Hamiltonian dynamics.
+Moreover, it can be appropriately generalized to account for simple (phenomenological) irreversibilities.
+In particular, we will show that

+\begin{enumerate} \item A reversible thermodynamic transformation can be formally expressed as a Hamiltonian flow, restricted to the space of equilibrium states where the Hamiltonian is chosen to assume a constant value.
+This is the symplectic analogue of `Result VIII' proven in \cite{new6} in the context of contact geometry.

+\item A nonsingular Legendre transform (corresponding to a change of ensemble) maps the thermodynamic evolution equations consistently between two ensembles.
+This is the symplectic analogue of a result proven in Section 4.1 of \cite{new4} in the context of contact geometry.

-Further, one may construct suitable (symplectic) Hamiltonian vector fields which map one thermodynamic system to another.
-For the sake of concreteness, we shall explicitly discuss thermodynamic transformations concerning the ideal gas.
+\item One may construct suitable Hamiltonian vector fields which map one thermodynamic system to another.
+We will furnish two novel examples in Secs. (\ref{24body}) and (\ref{RKsec}) which have not been discussed so far in the literature on geometrical thermodynamics.

-With this background, let us present the organization of the paper.
-In the next section [Sec. (\ref{symplecticsec})], we will review some basic definitions concerning symplectic manifolds, Hamiltonian dynamics, and Lagrangian submanifolds.
-This will also allow us to set up our notation.
-Then, in Sec. (\ref{geomsec}), we shall discuss how the spaces of thermodynamic equilibrium states may be viewed from within the framework of symplectic geometry.
-In Sec. (\ref{hamsec}), we shall describe thermodynamic processes using Hamiltonian dynamics on symplectic manifolds, highlighting the essential steps of this construction.
-This is followed by a discussion on the Hamiltonian approach to constructing maps between related thermodynamic systems in Sec. (\ref{mapsec}).
-Finally, we will conclude this paper with some remarks in Sec. (\ref{dissec}).
+\item An irreversible process such as the free expansion of the ideal gas can be described using Hamiltonian dynamics and allows one to compute the entropy change consistent with traditional thermodynamic treatments.

+\item The framework of port-Hamiltonian systems \cite{port1,port2,port3,port4} can be seamlessly generalized to symplectic phase spaces describing thermodynamic systems (see also, \cite{new50,new80} for related developments focusing on the contact-geometric framework).
+We shall exemplify this by considering two problems: (a) the isothermal expansion of the ideal gas against a piston, leading to the explicit identification of thermal (heat bath) and mechanical (piston) ports, and (b) the problem of heat transfer between a heat bath and the ideal gas via a thermal conductor.